kevinzakka/vector-norm-processor/README.md

  <img src="./img/linked_list.PNG" width="600px">
 </p>

-Each node in the list contains 4 words: the first two contains the next and previous pointers, and the last two store the x and y values.
+Each node in the list contains 4 words: the first two contain the next and previous pointers and the last two contain the x and y values.
 The first node in the list is stored at address 0 in memory, while the last node is stored at address A. There are 512 words in memory.
 Hence memory can contain at most 512/4 = 128 nodes, and therefore the maximum length of vectors supported in this design is 128.
-The maximum value of address A is 508.
+Also note that the maximum value of address A is 508.

+## Implementation

+There are 4 main components that define the architecture of this design:

+- **VNLP**: the top level block
+- **Memory**: implements the memory block
+- **Datapath**: implements the datapath
+- **Control**: implements the controller